-Now that you have read about the principles of energy conservation and pacing, you may ask, "how can I safely exercise, as surely this will use too much energy?"
-The principles of training can often be combined with those of pacing and the 50% baseline, in people living with PPS, to gradually improve daily energy levels or in some cases improve strength or physical performance.
-Physical activity, exercise, and fitness, mean different things to different people.
-They do not necessarily mean hard physical activity or workouts and are dependent on the individual's needs and physical capabilities.
+The principles of training can often be combined with those of pacing and the 50% baseline, in people with PPS, to gradually improve daily energy levels.
+Physical activity, exercise and fitness mean different things to different people.
+They do not necessarily mean hard physical activity or monotonous workouts, but are entirely dependent on the individual's needs and physical capabilities.

-7. Heath-related physical fitness
+Health related physical fitness

-Health-related physical fitness refers to the ability of your heart, lungs, and muscles, to carry out daily tasks with minimal fatigue and discomfort.
-In other words- it's having the physical reserve to do what you want to do.
-There are four aspects of physical fitness that are health-related in people who have had Polio, because an improvement in any or all of them will generally lead to improvements in health and well-being:
+Health related physical fitness refers to the ability of your heart, lungs and muscles to carry out daily tasks with minimal fatigue and discomfort.
+In other words, it's having the reserve to do what you want to do.
+There are four aspects of physical fitness that are "health related", because an improvement in any or all of them will generally lead to improvements in health and well-being:

-- Aerobic fitness the body's ability to take in and use oxygen to produce energy. - Muscular fitness the strength and endurance of muscles. - Flexibility the ability to bend joints and move through a full range of motion. - Body composition the amount of fat or muscle compared to other tissue in the body.
+- 1. Aerobic fitness - the body's ability to take in and use oxygen to produce energy. - 2.
+Muscular fitness - the strength and endurance of muscles. - 3.
+Flexibility - the ability to bend joints and stretch muscles through a full range of motion. - 4.
+Body composition - the amount of fat compared to other tissue in the body.